PythonFOAM: In-situ data analyses with OpenFOAM and Python: Appendix A

 The total computational cost at each time step may be decomposed into several sub-costs as outlined in the following.
-We have costs associated with the partial differential equation update (i.e., the PimpleFOAM solver update), the time taken to record snapshots, the time taken to perform the streaming SVD, the time taken to copy singular vector data into OpenFOAM data structures, the I/O time to write out the flow field information, and the time required to cast data from the OpenFOAM data structures to NumPy arrays.
-Averaged quantities for these are recorded over the duration of a simulation across multiple ranks and shown in addition to strong scaling plots.
+We have costs associated with the partial differential equation update (i.e., the PimpleFOAM solver update), the time taken to record snapshots, the time taken to perform the distributed SVD, the time taken to copy singular vector data into OpenFOAM data structures, the I/O time to write out the flow field information, and the time required to cast data from the OpenFOAM data structures to NumPy arrays.
+Note that OpenFOAM function objects allow for runtime and post-hoc data analyses without typecasts but we choose to construct our wrapper through the pathway of a novel solver construction for the ease of downstream modification for arbitrary tasks.
+In principle, function objects that utilize Python/C coupling via NumPy arrays may be constructed and used in concurrence with the demonstrated procedure.
+Averaged times for the aforementioned operations are recorded over the duration of a simulation across multiple ranks and shown in addition to strong scaling plots.
 We note that SVD computation, data copy, and IO computation times are obtained by averaging across only five such instances for each simulation.
 In contrast, other computations such as the cost for PDE solution update, snapshot collection, and NumPy casting were averaged across all the time steps for each simulation.

-Strong scaling results are presented in Figures \ref{fig:bdw_scaling} and \ref{fig:knl_scaling}.
+Strong scaling results for the distributed SVD are presented in Figures \ref{fig:bdw_scaling_apmos} and \ref{fig:knl_scaling_apmos} for the Broadwell and KNL architectures respectively.
 The x-axis in these plots shows the ranks while the y-axis indicates the time required to perform a given operation (e.g. PimpleFOAM compute time, SVD time, etc.).
 The cost breakdowns provided with each plot show how computation associated with the numerical solver significantly dominates other costs (since this cost is incurred at each time step of the numerical simulation).
+It must be noted here that for utilizations of the OpenFOAM-Python coupling where data must be sent \emph{and} received at frequent intervals, the data copy time may prove to be a potential bottleneck that adds costs on the order of the PDE-compute itself.
+An example is the use of a machine learning algorithm that predicts a transient flow-field quantity.
+This must be accounted for prior to designing data-driven solutions to classical problems in scientific computing such as for deep learning surrogates for turbulence modeling.
+We also remark that, for the implementation tested here, performance on Broadwell nodes is remarkably faster than Knights-Landing.
+However, we note that several optimization strategies may be deployed for the latter that can improve performance considerably.